mjvns/Solid-Waste-Management-System/Design/Database Design/Relational Schema/Readme.md

-This folder should contain the Relational Schema along with the Normalised Functional dependencies file.
+Relational Schema for the proposed ER diagram.